 Proportion of French speakers declines nearly everywhere in Canada, including Quebec

-The proportion of Canadians who predominantly speak French at home declined in all provinces and territories except Yukon between 2016 and 2021, according to the latest census release.
+The proportion of Canadians who mainly speak French at home continues to decline in nearly all provinces and territories, including Quebec, the latest census release shows.

+Statistics Canada reported Wednesday that the percentage of Canadians who speak predominantly French at home fell to 19.2 per cent in 2021 from 20 per cent in 2016.
+All provinces and territories saw a drop other than Yukon, where the figure was up from 2.4 to 2.6 per cent.

+In Quebec, the percentage of people who speak French at home has been declining since 2001.

-Statistics Canada says over three in four Canadians report English as their first official language, a proportion that's increased over the five-year period.
+The federal agency also looks at the proportion of people whose first official language is English or French.
+It found more than three in four Canadians report English as their first official language, a figure that's increased over the five-year period.

 That's while the proportion of people who report French as their first official language declined.